 How is it used?

-diabetes.
-An oral glucose tolerance test (OGTT / GTT) may also be used to diagnose diabetes.
-To be certain of a diagnosis of diabetes two tests (either the fasting glucose or the OGTT) should be done at different times.
-The OGTT involves a fasting glucose measurement, followed by the patient drinking a glucose drink to 'challenge' their system, followed by another glucose test two hours later.
+The fasting blood glucose test (collected after an 8 to 10 hour fast) is used to screen for and diagnose diabetes.
+A 2-hour 75 g oral glucose tolerance test (OGTT / GTT) may also be used to diagnose diabetes (and acromegaly).
+To be certain of a diagnosis of diabetes if the person has no symptoms the test should be repeated (fasting glucose, random glucose or HbA1c) at different times (e.g. within two weeks).
+In the OGTT, the person has a fasting glucose measurement, then drinks a glucose drink to 'challenge' their system, and has another glucose test two hours later.

 When is it requested?